 The Jabuji Debates Sept 2015- March 2016 – a pioneering debating competition

-This debating competition is hosted by Eton College and sponsored by Blackwell’s, Oxford’s prestigious bookseller.
-It is open to 16 – 18 year old students across the UK.
+This debating competition was again hosted by Eton College and sponsored by Blackwell’s, Oxford’s prestigious bookseller.
+It was open to 16 – 18 year old students across the UK.
 The Jabuji Debates are based on geo-political, environmental and social justice themes in the story of Jabujicaba.
-It is an annual event.

 Jabujicaba is an eco-thriller set in Brazil: the country is on the verge of bankruptcy and the president is auctioning off the Amazon forest.
 The novel is a creative exploration of how we protect our natural world – from the value of tropical forests to mankind, to the status of indigenous peoples and their rights.
 Jabujicaba is fictional but it always connects back to reality.